stylesuxx/esc-configurator/README.md

     yarn build

-The build is then available from the build directory and can be served by simply hosting the content of the directory.
+The build is then available from the build directory and can be served by simply hosting the content of the directory or via serve:

+    serve -s build -l 1234

+#### Linting and testing

+    yarn lint
+    yarn test
+    yarn test:watch
+    yarn test:coverage